Quake1011/Case-Opener/README.md

 - **sm_opener_print_all** - Print for all when player items drops.	**1 - Yes | 0 - No.**

 **mark**: For to include the VIP-group should to has a prefixes < `_` > as first and last symbols.
-For example `_SUPER_`

-But descs of ConVars inside plugin are will contain Russian lang bcz im is lazy :)
+For example `_SUPER_` **warn**: If you are having lags by types a command !case - set the plugin on SQLite connection But descs of ConVars inside plugin are will contain Russian lang bcz im is lazy :)

 ## Directory contents